The Golden Goose: Literary examination

 The hero is the youngest of three brothers, given the nickname "Dummling" (Simpleton).
 His eldest brother is sent into the forest to chop wood (the Task), fortified with a rich cake and a bottle of wine.
 He meets a little gray man (the Disguised Helper) who begs a morsel to eat and a drop to drink but is rebuffed.
 The eldest brother meets an accident and is taken home.
 The second brother meets a similar fate.
 Dummling, sent out with a biscuit cooked in the ashes of the hearth and soured beer, is generous with the little old man and is rewarded with a golden goose (the Fairy Gift).

 The goose has been discovered within the roots of the tree chosen by the little gray man and felled by Dummling.
-Tellers of this tale could not have been aware of the imprisonment of Osiris.
-For archaic Greek spirits within oak trees, see dryads.

 With the goose under his arm, Dummling heads for an inn, where, as soon as his back is turned, the innkeeper's daughter attempts to pluck just one of the feathers of pure gold, and is stuck fast (Greed A-T Type 68A; Justice is Served).
 Her sister, coming to help her, is stuck fast too.
 And the youngest (Least of Three), determined not to be left out of the riches, is stuck to the second.
 Dummling makes his way to the castle, and each person who attempts to interfere is joined to the unwilling parade: the parson, his sexton, and two laborers.

 In the castle lives the King with the Princess (the Princess Prize) who has never laughed.
 But the despondent Princess, sitting by the window and glimpsing the parade staggering after Dummling and his golden goose, laughs so hard.
 Dummling, after three more impossible trials including finding a ship that sails on land and sea, sometimes inserted in the tale, in each of which he is assisted by the little gray man, wins the Princess and everyone lives happily ever after.